 Why Pursue a Master’s in International Development?

-Since competition for international development jobs is high, the right educational background and work experience can make you stand out to potential employers.
+The right educational background and work experience can make you stand out to potential employers in the international development field.
 A recent survey conducted by Devex, in partnership with the U.S. Agency for International Development and Population Services International, found that 79 percent of international development professionals believe future workers will need a post-graduate degree to be successful.
-It also showed the most in-demand degree for future hires is a master’s in international development or international relations.[v]
+It also showed the most in-demand degree for future hires is a master’s in international development or international relations.5

 The right graduate program can provide you with the leadership skills, advanced training, and networking opportunities to further your career in international development.
 Look for a program that combines theory with hands-on experience; not only will it give you the opportunity to put what you learn into practice, but it will also make you a more attractive job candidate.